Improve Bite, Oral Function, and Facial Harmony

 Dr. Robert Wood, Dr. Nicholas Coles, Dr. Negin Saghafi, and Dr. Jerome Holbrook at Arizona Oral & Maxillofacial Surgeons are jaw surgery experts and perform this complex surgery for patients of all ages.
 Orthognathic surgery is often considered when orthodontic work alone cannot fix bite misalignment.
-Contact our practice today if you or your child are in need of orthognathic surgery in Tucson or Oro Valley, AZ.
+Contact our practice today if you or your child are in need of orthognathic surgery in Tucson, Oro Valley, and Sahuarita, AZ.

 Do I Need Orthognathic Surgery?